Active Lubrication of Transluminal Medical Instruments: Acknowledgment

-\bmhead{Acknowledgments} This work was funded by a Delft University of Technology cohesion grant.
-The experimental work was supported by a EPSRC (UK) Centre-to-Centre Grant “Tribology as an Enabling Technology (TRENT)" (EP/S030476/1).
+This work was funded by a Delft University of Technology cohesion grant.
+The experimental work was supported by an EPSRC (UK) Centre-to-Centre Grant ``Tribology as an Enabling Technology (TRENT)'' (EP/S030476/1).